Cockroach Control & Removal Services In New York City, Westchester County, Long Island or NJ

 Don’t run the risk of your business receiving daily visits from Roaches.
 It could ruin you financially and wreck your image with potential customers.
 At Standard Pest Management we specialize in providing monthly Roach control treatments to all kind of businesses.
 This is especially important in the food industry where you have to worry about health grades from New York State as well as compliance.
 Our technicians will keep your facility clean, roach-free and even educate staff on how to maintain a sanitized environment that won’t attract roaches.

 Roaches reproduce rapidly and because of this we utilize the very best in Integrated Pest Management to get down to business.
 Our roach exterminator will begin inspecting your home for signs of infestation and begin targeting where Roach eggs have been found.
 Our key is stopping the infestation from growing in its tracks.

 How You Can Tell That You Have a Roach Infestation

 Within New York City in particular, it’s very easy to tell whether you have a roach problem or not.
 If you see a few of them during the day around your kitchen or bathroom, there are far more hidden behind the walls or cupboards waiting to come out when you’re gone.
 These unsightly creatures are mostly active at night while you’re asleep in search of food and water.

 Cockroach Types & Appearance

 Found a roach in your home or office and want to know exactly what species it is?
 There are thousands around the world but only four major players commonly disgust New Yorker’s.
-These include:

 These are popular in-door roaches that can be seen in restaurants, food establishments, nursing homes and plenty of other facilities.
 They are of a light brown color and have stripes located on the pronotum behind their head.
 Since their preference are warm, moist areas, you will most likely find them indoors scurrying around for food or trying to hide.